- Bachelor’s degree

 Can I receive an admission letter before the application process to apply for a visa?

-No. Admission letters are only sent in the period between the end of July and the middle of August.
-However, if you apply for the master and you get accepted but are not able to come for the year on which you received the admission letter, we can offer to give you an unofficial letter stating that you would possibly be selected again for our master’s program if you apply for the next winter semester.
+-If you apply for the master, get accepted but are not able to come for the year on which you received the admission letter, we can offer to give you an unofficial letter from us the Edutech Dept. stating that you could possibly be selected again for our master’s program if you apply for the next winter semester.
 Please note that this second letter is not a guarantee of acceptance.

 For this, please contact us via e-mail to EduTech@mx.uni-saarland.de and write on the email subject line “Request for letter of possible future acceptance”.